jasonpicatic/picatic-api-with-google-sheet/README.md

-# picatic-api-with-google-sheet
-Quick guide on how to use Picatic API with google sheet
+# Quick guide on how to use Picatic API with google sheet